dflook/terraform-github-actions/terraform-validate/README.md

 * `path`

-  Path to the Terraform root module
+  The path to the Terraform module to validate

   - Type: string
   - Optional